vutsalsinghal/RailwaychatBot/README.md

 python manage.py runserver
 ```

 That's it!
-Now browse to http://localhost:8000 in any browser.# RailwayChat Bot (https://www.pythonanywhere.com).
+Now browse to http://localhost:8000 in any browser.